BSMP-Coders/intermediate-continue-your-ai-journey/lesson-3.1/README.md

 wn.mainloop()  # Keeps the window open
 ```

+> This will open the Turtle graphics window in your browser so you can see your turtle in action.
+> To run your Python app, click the **Run and Debug** button (play icon with a bug) on the left sidebar of VS Code.
+Then, in the Run and Debug window, click the green **play** button to start your app.

+> **Note:** If you hit any errors, copy and paste those error messages into Copilot for help.
+Wait until Copilot is done responding, then click the **Restart** button (🔄) on the bar that appears while the app is running to try again.

 ### 🎨 Step 2: Customize the Turtle

 Paste the following code just before the `wn.mainloop()` line: